 The authors would like to thank all of our SLI student participants for their cooperation over multiple testing sessions.
 Thank you to staff in the BSL/Deaf Studies departments at the University of Wolverhampton and Heriot-Watt University for helping to facilitate participant recruitment and the initial on-campus testing sessions, in particular Robert Skinner for assistance with data collection.
 We thank Rory Devine, Bodo Winter and Mahmoud Elsherif for advice regarding longitudinal analysis and missing data.

 References

+Ackerman, J. M., Wolsey, J.-L. A., and Clark, M. D. (2018).
+Locations of L2/Ln Sign Language Pedagogy.
+Creative Education, 09(13), 2037. doi: 10.4236/ce.2018.913148